Adrienne Bailon Wears Ripped High-Waisted Jeans & Oversized Shirt In Quarantine

 In the fifth and final frame, she raised one leg and placed her hands to her hair.
 Bailon looked in front of her on her left with her lips parted and showed off her side profile.

 For her caption, she told fans that these images were taken by her husband, Israel Houghton.
-She put the hashtag “StayHome,” which a lot of high-profile celebrities are urging their followers to do due to the coronavirus pandemic.
+She put the hashtag “#StayHome,” which a lot of high-profile celebrities are urging their followers to do during the coronavirus pandemic.

 In the span of 10 hours, her post racked up more than 96,000 likes and over 540 comments, proving to be popular with her 4.8 million followers.